muhibtaha/cplus_myworks/README.md

-Self studies about c++ to undertand clear the subjects.
+Self studies about c++ to understand clearly the subjects.